 - Developers must learn a different programming language for each version of the same app

 - Version distribution can be slow due to the app stores approval processes

-In web apps we have minimum access to device and operating system features with one code base running on all types of mobile operating systems, whereas Native apps have full access to device and operating system features but we have to write different code for each operating system.
-Hybrid app are code once and build for all philosophy.
+In web apps we have minimum access to a device and operating system features with one code base running on all types of mobile operating systems, whereas Native apps have full access to device and operating system features but we have to write different code for each operating system.
+Hybrid apps are code once and build for all philosophy.
 A hybrid application combines the best attributes of native and mobile web apps and offline support.